Sriyab7/powerbi_spotify_music_analysis_dashboard/README.md

 The dashboard allows users to interactively filter and explore music insights through slicers and visuals.

 ---
+Goal:
+The project focuses on analyzing Spotify music data using Power BI to understand trends in tracks, artists, popularity, and album types.
+The goal of this dashboard is to transform raw music data into meaningful insights using interactive visualizations.

 📁Dataset

 The dataset used in this project is the "Spotify tracks datset"